ujaandas/invariants/README.md

 ```

 This generates `.nix-dev/build/` with a `compile_commands.json` that both
 clangd and the `clang-tidy` pre-commit hook read.
+This is also required for `clangd`,

----
+if you use it.

 ## Building & testing